-18. The remaining un-appointed nominations shall be placed on separate reserve lists applicable to each of the four posts (Chairperson, Vice-Chairperson, Co-ordinator and Rapporteur).
+18. The remaining un-appointed nominations shall be placed on a separate reserve list applicable to each of the 4 posts (Chairperson, Vice-Chairperson, Co-ordinator and Rapporteur).
 The reserve lists shall be coordinated and managed by the Secretariat.
-Candidates will be allocated to the reserve lists based on the nominations made as per Paragraph 11. above.
+Candidates will be allocated to the reserve lists based on the nominations made as per Paragraph 11 above.

 19. On return to Plenary the nominated officers (including vacancies) will be rotated starting with the nominated Chairpersons, then Vice- Chairpersons, Co-ordinators and finally Rapporteurs.
-The rotation in each case will be effected by the President drawing a random number not exceeding the number of Country Groups less one.
+The rotation in each case will be effected by the President drawing a random number not exceeding the number of Country Groups less one (1).